ricardoquesada/bluepad32/docs/FAQ.md

 ## Could you add support for my unsupported controller?

+???+ note "TL;DR"

-TL;DR: We'll do our best.
+    Answer: We'll do our best.

 First of all, double-check that the controller is not already supported: